 The evolving social and political history of the civil rights movement in America is deeply complex.
 This book interweaves the historically undocumented stories of the women who raised three of our country’s most notable civil rights leaders.
 It is an essential celebration of Black women and motherhood — a very timely and important depiction that illuminates these influential women.

-Both suggested by: Jackson Cummings, Head of Wellington Access Ventures, San Francisco
+Both suggested by: Jackson Cummings, Head of Diverse Ventures, San Francisco

 by Satya Nadella, Greg Shaw, Jill Tracie Nichols

 I recently read this great book about Nadella’s personal journey from growing up in India to becoming the CEO of Microsoft.
 He shares the lessons he learned along the way that have helped drive change within the company.
 I particularly enjoyed learning about his cricket passion and how it helped shape his views on teamwork and leadership.
 Nadella’s perspective on the importance of purpose and empathy for creating harmony and driving innovation within organisations is inspirational.
 The book is an enjoyable, quick read that is full of insights, motivation, and management lessons to reflect upon.

 Suggested by: Liliana Dearth, Equity Portfolio Manager, Singapore